 - 1. Annual record of graduate placements in post-secondary situations; - 2.
 Assessments of past graduates as to the effectiveness of guidance services received in the high school; - 3.
-Results of surveys of parent(s) or legal guardian(s) and staff evaluations of guidance services; - 4.
+Results of surveys of parents and staff evaluations of guidance services; - 4.
 Analysis of the efficacy of outside referrals; - 5.
 Assessments by persons not employed in the school district and expert in the field of guidance and counseling; and - 6.
 The personal evaluations of the guidance and counseling staff members to identify weaknesses in the administration of the program.

-PROGRAM

-2423/page 1 of 5

-Bilingual and ESL Education
+PROGRAM 2423/page 1 of 4 Bilingual and ESL Education M

-Jun 16

-M